tradalia/docs/README.md

-# The BitFever Platform
+# The Tradalia Platform

 ## Introduction

-**BitFever** is a platform specifically designed for algorithmic trading.
+**Tradalia** is a platform specifically designed for algorithmic trading.
 The idea is to design a platform that helps algo traders to:

 - Write trading systems, using a simple IDE and leveraging a programming language specifically designed for trading